 Steele "Sonny" Seals, Tenor Sax on Short Eyes

-Produced by Roy Buchanan, Bruce Iglauer & Dick Shurman
+Produced by Roy Buchanan, Bruce Iglauer and Dick Shurman

 Recorded and mixed at Streeterville Studios, Chicago, Illinois

 Engineered and mixed by Justin Niebank